-Hungarians make up over 80% of the residents Transvlvania's central Hardhita and Covasna counties, this area is "Székely often called I and."
-While some Hungarian communities are insulated from other most aroups.
+Hungarians make up over 80% of the residents in Transvlvania's central Harghita and Covasna counties, this area is often called "Székelv Land."
+While Hungarian communities are insulated from other aroups. most

 Hungarians are integrated into Romanian society.

 The 2022 census reports 569,500 Roma or "Gypsy" residents, equivalent to 3% of the population, though the actual number is likely over 1 million.
 An ethnic group of northern Indian origins, the Roma probably first arrived in the region during the 12th century.
 Many Roma were subsequently forced into slavery.
 Today, the Roma live across Romania but often concentrate in small, secluded communities on urban peripheries.
 Most Roma live highly segregated from Romanian society (see "Social Relations" below).